wakidurrahman/advanced-node-js/docs/books/nodejs-design-patterns/chapter-02/README.md

 ### 📝 Circular dependencies

 Many consider circular dependencies an intrinsic design issue, but it is something that might actually happen in a real project,

+## #️⃣ Module definition patterns

+The module system, besides being a mechanism for loading dependencies, is also a tool for defining APIs.
+The main factor to consider is the balance between private and public functionality.
+The aim is to maximize information hiding and API usability, while balancing these with other software qualities, such as **_extensibility_** and **_code reuse_**.

+Some of the most popular **_patterns_** for defining modules in `Node.js`, such as

+- Named exports
+- Exporting Functions
+- Exporting Classes
+- Exporting an instance
+- monkey patching

+Each one has its own balance of information `hiding`, extensibility, and `code reuse`.